epam/edp-admin-console/documentation/cicd_customization/run_functional_autotest.md

 6. Create change using the Gerrit web console: open the rest-autotests project → create change → click the Publish button → hit Edit and Add → type the run.json to open this file.
+    >_**NOTE**: To get more information on how to add a change using the Gerrit web console, please refer to the [Creating a Change in Gerrit](https://charm.cs.illinois.edu/gerrit/Documentation/user-inline-edit.html#create-change) page._
 7. Open the deployed environment in OpenShift and copy the external URL address for zuul application:
     ![configure_autotest](../customization_resources/configure_autotest.png)
 8. Define another command value by pasting the copied URL address, click Save and then Publish button to trigger the CI pipeline in Jenkins: